 Featured on Apple.com, the iTunes App Store, in marketing, and more

-The SPG App for Apple Watch was one of only 6 hero apps to be prominently featured on Apple.com where it had its own stand-alone module in the Apple Watch section of the site and was also part of the shopping process where customers could see what apps would look like on the watch they were thinking of purchasing.
-Once the Watch had launched the app was featured multiple places in the iTunes App Store including the main promo placement, topping the list of recommended apps in the Travel section and on the homepage of the App Store.
-The app was also featured in marketing communications including emails to new owners here it was highlighted in three places as one of the best apps to get for your new Apple Watch.
+The SPG App for Apple Watch was one of only 6 hero apps to be prominently featured on Apple.com where it had its own stand-alone module in the Apple Watch section of the site and was also part of the shopping process where customers could see what apps would look like on the Watch they were thinking of purchasing.
+Once the Watch had launched, the app was featured in multiple places in the iTunes App Store, including the primary promo placement, topping the list of recommended apps in the Travel section and on the homepage of the App Store.
+The app was also featured in marketing communications, including emails to new owners.
+It was highlighted in three places as one of the best apps for your new Apple Watch.